A withdrawal is defined as exiting a course after the drop deadline and before the withdrawal deadline.

 After the withdrawal deadline, students will receive a letter grade for the course.
 If your deadline has passed, we are here to support you academically!
 We recommend:

-- Reaching out to us to ask one of our advisors for a success plan
+- Reaching out to us to ask about completing a success plan

-- Asking our tutors in your course's discussion community for help with the material
+- Asking our facilitators in your course's discussion community for help with the material

 We understand that life is unpredictable, and things may happen that make it difficult to keep up with your studies.
-So if you need special accommodations, please fill out the Exception Request Survey.
+So if you have experienced extenuating circumstances and wish to appeal for a late withdrawal, please fill out the Exception Request Survey.

 Fill out the survey by clicking on Tell Us More on the Manage Course page.
-The survey is available to students after the Withdrawal Deadline has passed but prior to the Cohort’s End Date.
+The survey is available to students after the Withdrawal Deadline has passed but prior to the cohort’s end date.
+Your request will be submitted to the Student Success Team for review.

 Does not apply to Florida Polytechnic University or other partner institutions.
 Please refer to your course syllabus for details.